Table of Contents

 Landow, S. (2020).
 Drinking water under threat: water contamination risks this bushfire season.
 Retrieved from https://newsroom.unsw.edu.au/news/science-tech/drinking-water-under-threat-water-contamination-risks-bushfire-season MI skelly, G (2017).
 Drinking water repeatedly contaminated with pathogens in rural NSW towns.
 Retrieved from https://www.abc.net.au/news/2017-09-06/drinking-water-contaminated-with-pathogens-in-nsw-towns/8875464 Seelig, M. (2015).
 Advocating Environmental Issues Beyond Photography.
 Qualitative Research Reports in Communication, 16:1, 46-55, DOI: 10.1080/17459435.2015.1086420

-Disclaimer: The reference papers offered by TSH act as sample papers for students and are not to be presented as it is.
-These papers are only meant to be utilized for study and reference.
+Disclaimer: The reference papers offered by The Student Helpline act as sample papers for students and are not to be presented as it is.
+These papers are only meant to be utilized for study and reference purposes.